- Where We Work

-Janina Jaruzelski is the USAID mission director in Bolivia, where she served through September 2013.
+Most recently, Jaruzelski was the USAID mission director in Bolivia, where she served through September 2013.
 From 2008-2012, Janina served as mission director for USAID's Regional Mission in Ukraine, Moldova and Belarus.
 In that position she oversaw all USAID programming in Ukraine, Moldova and Belarus including projects in democracy and governance, economic growth, energy infrastructure, health, education, HIV/AIDS and counter-trafficking in persons.
 She also oversaw the Millennium Challenge Corporation’s (MCC) Threshold Country Programs for Ukraine and Moldova, which USAID managed on MCC’s behalf.

 Prior to her assignment as Mission Director in Kyiv, she served as Acting Mission Director, Deputy Mission Director and Regional Legal Advisor at USAID/Russia, Regional Legal Adviser for Egypt and Yemen and as legal advisor to the Europe and Eurasia Bureau in Washington.
 Prior to joining USAID, Ms. Jaruzelski was counsel to the U.S. House of Representatives’ Energy and Commerce Committee, and she served as assistant counsel to the Clerk of the U.S. House of Representatives.
 She also worked at the U.S. Court of Appeals for the District of Columbia Circuit and at Macmillan Publishing Company.
 She was a member of the Board of Governors of the American Foreign Service Association from 1995 to 1997.